FAQ (Frequently Asked Questions)

 Why don't I just buy new headlights?

-Sure you can but, after you see what dealers will charge you, we know you will agree that our restoration product is the best choice!
+Sure you can but, after you see what dealers will charge you, plus the headlight alignment AND just to get to the light to replace it!... we know you will agree that our restoration service and products are the best choice!
 Here is just an example of what DEALERS will charge you just for one headlight.
-Keep in mind that this does not include their installation labor charges!
+Keep in mind that this does not include their removal AND installation labor charges!

 2001 Ford Mustang - $278.00 each